CS234319/safot/tutorials/md/Mini-LISP.md

 LISP represents lists as S-expressions:
 - Every list is an S-expression
 - Not every S-expression is a l-list
-First/Rest Representation:
+### First/Rest Representation:
 - The empty list, `()`, is represented by the special atom `NIL`
 - To represent a non-empty list L:
   1. write it as:
    ```
-   (F x1 x2 ... xn)
+   (F x1 ... xn)
    ```
-   where h is the first item in the list, and `x1 ... xn` is the, possibly empty, sequence of the remaining items in the list.
+   where `F` is the first item in the list, and `x1 ... xn` is the, possibly empty, sequence of the remaining items in the list.
   2. Let S1 be the S-expressions repesentation of F
     - If `F` is an atom, then `S1` is `F`
     - Otherwise, `F` is a list, and `S1` is computed recursively